-“We hired a third-party contractor that are responsible for visiting them,” Department of Human Services spokesman Robert Oakes said.
+“We hired a third-party contractor that is responsible for visiting them,” Department of Human Services spokesman Robert Oakes said.
 “It’s in their contract to visit them.”
 Oregon Public Broadcasting filed a public records request seeking the contract of the third-party contractors.
 Did they receive it?

-Smith then turned her focus on to getting the girl home.
+Smith then turned her focus to getting the girl home.
 Smith, the child’s attorney, said she can’t give away too many identifying details about the young girl to protect her privacy, but said “She is so fun.
 She is a bright-eyed, beautiful little blonde girl.
 She’s so creative.
 She’s artistic.
 She likes to sing and perform … She’s a special kid.
 She’s funny.”

 “And the girl is really focused on getting back home to Eugene”.
 Which is what most children in foster care want, to be back home.
 Children are not being abused in their homes the way that states claim they are.
 Statically, states can not justify between 75% to as high as 98% of removals.
 Yet the children seldom find their way back home.
-Many runaway and end up being sex trafficked.
-Other end up being “pimped out of group homes, and about 75% of the children that survive foster care to age out end up incarcerated within two years of aging out.
+Many run away and end up being sex trafficked.
+Others end up being “pimped out of group homes, and about 75% of the children that survive foster care to age out end up incarcerated within two years of aging out.
 Thus the foster care to prison pipeline.

 “She tends to perseverate on contact with her family,” Smith said. “ … It’s probably the most important thing to [her], when she gets to see her mom and her sisters.”

 Having the child out of state has restricted access by people who are engaged in the child’s well-being, Smith said.
-The child was placed in several foster and group homes before being sent out-of-state, and the state didn’t feel they had an appropriate place for her in Oregon.
+The child was placed in several foster and group homes before being sent out of state, and the state didn’t feel they had an appropriate place for her in Oregon.

-“A recent Oregonian article revealed some lawyers representing foster care children have never even talked to them”, said Lauren Dake.
+“A recent article revealed some lawyers representing foster care children have never even talked to them”, said Lauren Dake.

 “Her being home means she will be safer and have more eyes on her, but it also means she has to start over, develop a new rapport, feel safe in a new setting,” Smith said. “ … But it does make me feel better she will be in Oregon.”
-Senator Gelser said “We Need To Do A Better Job Taking Care Of You”.
+Senator Gelser said, “We Need To Do A Better Job Taking Care Of You”.

 “There is a point where you’re having conversations that are theoretical.
 And then there’s a point that it’s real. … There is a real child experiencing this,” Gelser said.
 “If I [treated my child this way] would DHS come get my child from me?
 We wouldn’t tolerate this.
 We have taken these children from their families.
 We have said, Your family can’t care for you and we’re putting you through the trauma of taking you into our care and … we need to do a better job taking care of you.’”